Loading Events

 Jane Wei-Skillern, Ph.D., and Nora Silver, Ph.D., University of California at Berkeley

 Most leaders in philanthropy are eager to engage in partnerships and collaborative initiatives — we’re eager for the opportunity to do more together.
-But too often these efforts stall or dissolve in the face of competing priorities, limited resources, and other road-blocks.
+But too often these efforts stall or dissolve in the face of competing priorities, limited resources, and other roadblocks.
 Authors Jane Wei-Skillern and Nora Silver assure us that effective collaboration is a skill that can be learned and practiced.

-Wei-Skillern and Silver spent a decade research and developing case studies on a range of successful networks.
+Wei-Skillern and Silver spent a decade researching and developing case studies on a range of successful networks.
 Over time, four key aspects of effective networking rose to the top: focus on mission before organization; manage through trust, not control; promote others, not yourself; and build constellations, not stars.

 Passing in the Dark: Making Visible Philanthropy’s Hidden and Conflicting Mental Models for Systems Change (2024)